-Hamburg, Rubin, Mullin, Maxwell & Lupin is pleased to announce that its lawyers have scored a very satisfying victory on behalf of a Montgomery County homeowner.
+Hamburg, Rubin, Mullin, Maxwell & Lupin announces that its lawyers have scored a very significant victory on behalf of a Montgomery County homeowner.

-Clients had their home inspected, and discovered that Cutler failed to use modern techniques in building their home’s exterior, and failed to even meet basic township building code requirements.
-As a result, the home’s exterior was prematurely failing and allowing bulk water intrusion.
+The clients had their home inspected, and testing revealed that Cutler Group failed to use modern techniques in building their home’s exterior, and failed to even meet basic township building code requirements.
+As a result, the home inspector testified that the home’s exterior was prematurely failing and allowing bulk water intrusion.
 The cost to replace the entire exterior was estimated to be $161,700.
-Trial was bifurcated into a jury trial and a bench trial.
 The jury trial commenced on October 10, 2017 in Montgomery County with the Honorable Thomas P. Rogers presiding over the trial.
-On October 12, 2017, the jury returned a verdict in our client’s favor on all counts (breach of express warranty, breach of implied warranty of habitability, and breach of implied warranty of workmanship), and awarded us $161,700.
+On October 12, 2017, the jury returned a verdict in our client’s favor on all counts (breach of express warranty, breach of implied warranty of habitability, and breach of implied warranty of workmanship), and awarded $161,700.

 This case was one of many that have been filed against the Cutler Group Inc. One year ago, the Pennsylvania Attorney General sued The Cutler Group alleging that “the Plymouth Meeting-based home builder made misrepresentations to its customers by failing to provide weather-resistant new homes.”

-Said Lee, “Nothing gives us greater professional satisfaction than to make a client whole after they have been duped by a commercial business.
-We are so pleased with the Court’s and jury’s decision.”View File
+Said Jim, “Nothing gives us greater professional satisfaction than to make a client whole after a business fails to fulfill its promises.
+We are pleased with the jury’s decision.”View File